|

-This page surveys other Hebrew Names and Titles of God as found in Torah/Nakh.
+This page surveys some additional Hebrew Names and Titles of God as found in Torah/Nakh.
 They are listed in alphabetical order (in English), with the Hebrew and transliteration following.
 For each Name, I include some Scriptural references.

 References: Genesis 16:7, 9ff; 22:11, 15; Numbers 22:22ff, 31f, 34f; Judges 2:1, 4; 5:23; 6:11f, 21f; 13:3, 13, 15ff, 20f; 1 Kings 19:7; 2 Kings 1:15; 19:35; 1 Chronicles 21:16, 30; Psalm 34:8; Isaiah 37:36; Haggai 1:13; Zechariah 1:11f; 3:1, 6; Malachi 2:7.